-XPS is typically cited as having an R-value of anywhere between R-4.7/in to R-5/in while polyisocyanurate has an R-value of R6-6.5/in.
-However, as you’ll see in just a second, building code in Canada now prohibits these products from claiming this because it simply isn’t true.
+In the past, XPS has been cited as having an R-value of R-5/in while polyisocyanurate has been cited an R-value of R6-6.5/in.
+However, building code in Canada now prohibits these products from claiming this.

-The problem is with XPS’s long-term thermal resistance (LTTR).
-In a nutshell, blowing agents deplete over time, reducing XPS’s insulation value over time.
+The problem is with XPS’s “long-term thermal resistance” (LTTR).
+In a nutshell, their blowing agents deplete over time, reducing XPS’s insulation value over time.
 The same applies to polyiso.

-As such, the newest version of CAN/ULC S701 (the Canadian standard for insulation which is also in accordance with provincial building codes) now recognizes this and requires these insulation products to test and report their actual LTTR values, which are considerably lower than what was being previously claimed.
+As such, the newest version of CAN/ULC S701 (the Canadian standard for insulation) now recognizes this and requires these insulation products to test and report their actual LTTR values, which are considerably lower than what was being previously claimed.

-On the other hand, expanded polystyrene (EPS) and GPS (the new standard in thermal insulation), for instance, use air as the blowing agent, which does not lead to a reduction in R-value.
+On the other hand, expanded polystyrene (EPS) and GPS (the new standard in thermal insulation), for instance, both use air as the blowing agent, which does not lead to a long term reduction in R-value.

-However, GPS offers some advantages over EPS where R-value is concerned.
+Plus, GPS also offers some advantages over EPS where R-value is concerned.

 Why GPS is The Best Option

-As we’ve talked about on the blog before, GPS is manufactured just like EPS.
-However, it also has the added addition of high purity graphite that is infused into the polystyrene beads.
-This not also reflects and absorbs radiant energy, slowing down the transfer of heat.
+GPS is manufactured just like EPS.
+However, it also features high purity graphite particles that are infused into the polystyrene beads.
+The graphite particles reflect and absorb radiant energy, slowing down the transfer of heat.

 18% more insulation capacity than EPS!
-Put another way, GPS foam board like Halo insulation delivers a long-term R-4.7 per nomial inch that’s also stable over time and, in the long term, actually greater than the expected long term R-value of XPS.
+Put another way, GPS foam board like Halo insulation delivers a true long-term R-4.7 per nominal inch that’s also stable over time and, in the long term, actually greater than the expected long term R-value of XPS.